 Halloween Party Games

-If you’re planning a Halloween party (or just want to do something a bit sily with the kids), why not try some of these games?
+If you’re planning a Halloween party (or just want to do something a bit silly with the kids), why not try some of these games?

 - Apple bobbing.